b-t-k/b-t-k.github.io/test/a-guide.md

 ---
-layout: default
+layout: page
-title: Github.io, Test Site
+title: "A non-programmers guide"
+permalink: /test
 ---

 # A non-programmers guide to contributing to Standard Ebooks